corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

    {{< /tabs >}}

    {{< note >}}
    There is no schema in `--jdbc-url` as virtual nodes create their own schemas.
 However, `--is-admin` is required as this is a DDL configuration, not DML.
+For more information about the Corda CLI `initial-config` arguments, see the ({{< relref "../../../reference/corda-cli/initial-config.md" >}}).
+For example:
    {{< /note >}}

    For example: